$250 Funds a grant to provide emergency veterinary assistance to save the life of a pet

 AWLA also works with the Louisiana SPCA, which sends a semi-truck filled with adoptable animals north 2-3 times a year and we take as many as we can.

-Most recently AWLA has begun a partnership to transfer in adoptable animals from a shelter in Danville, Virginia.
+Most recently AWLA has begun a partnership to transfer in adoptable animals from under-resourced shelters in southwestern Virginia.

 The League’s primary responsibility is to the animals and people of Arlington County.
 Therefore, the League will accept any animal regardless of condition from within Arlington.
 Recognizing that the League has a physical capacity limit, it will accept other animals from outside of Arlington County when it has space to do so and when accepting animals from other jurisdictions will not significantly jeopardize the health and safety of the League’s existing animal population.
 We accept every animal regardless of whether or not we believe that the animal is “adoptable.”